-Iconic Burning Man Art Car Mayan Warrior To Make West Coast Debut In Los Angeles This August
+Iconic Burning Man Art Car Mayan Warrior To Make West Coast Return In Los Angeles This August

-On August 4th, the globally-renowned Mayan Warrior will make its West Coast debut as the Mexico City-based Burning Man staple makes its final stop along its journey to the Playa.
-Taking place at Grand Park in the heart of LA beneath the iconic City Hall building, the full Mayan Warrior art car will bring a slice of Burning Man to downtown Los Angeles.
+On July 20th, the globally-renowned Mayan Warrior will make its second appearance on the West Coast as the Mexico City-based Burning Man staple makes its final stop along its journey to the Playa.
+Taking place at El Pueblo Historical Monument in the heart of LA beneath the iconic City Hall building, the full Mayan Warrior art car will bring a slice of Burning Man to downtown Los Angeles.
 As with their famed Playa parties, where tens of thousands gather around the sensory spectacle each year, the artistry of many are woven together under the care of founder and creator Pablo Gonzalez Vargas for an unrivaled light and sound experience.

 From the mind-melting Alex Grey painting to the Huichol artwork that adorns the central mandala and the tribal design of the vehicle itself, the ornate design provides a sacred backdrop for a cadre of the most dynamic DJs and producers on and off the playa.
 The music will feature members of the Mayan Warrior crew along with a few special surprise guests.
 Tickets can be purchased here and a teaser video can be found here.
 Note that this event is expected to sell out in advance with tier one tickets already gone.

 Artists outside of the music include Paolo Montiel, a prominent experimental lightning designer responsible for the light design of the Chichén Itzá pyramids and right hand of James Turrell in his Latin America projects.
 Mark Nath will also be lending his expertise as a laser designer with 20-years of experience doing lights for legendary artists such as Jay-Z, Kanye West, The Killers, Ice Cube, Swedish House Mafia, Lady Gaga, Tiesto and Eric Prydz.